When searching to find new songs, singers will often look at the lowest and highest notes to see if they fall into a comfortable range.

 Think of the difference between how high a ladder is (vocal range) versus which step(s) you will spend most of your time standing on (tessitura).

 For example, the chorus of Katy Perry’s “Teenage Dream” has a vocal range of G4 to D4, which is just over a half-octave and is not extremely large.
 The highest note, D4 is at the top of the singer’s transition (the area between the chest and head voice) and can be daunting for the singer.
 However, you only hit the note twice in each chorus.
-If the sung note is not that strong, the listener may or may not pick up on it.
+Therefore, if the sung note is not that strong, the listener may or may not pick up on it.

 In comparison, a tenor singing a G below the high C will not have the intensity of a baritone on the note.
 The baritone will have a more thrilling quality as the note sits higher in the baritone's vocal range.